Hammertoe

 • Specific Exercises suggested by your foot and ankle care specialist in order to stretch and strengthen the affected toe muscles

-The Surgical Process: The surgical approach becomes a necessity when the hammertoe gives rise to sufficient pain due to its elevated rigidity and firmness or upon development of an open sore.
-Prior to carrying out the operative procedures, your hammertoe surgeon would take into consideration several factors that include:
+The Surgical Process: The surgical approach becomes a necessity when the Hammer Toes gives rise to sufficient pain due to its elevated rigidity and firmness or upon development of an open sore.
+Prior to carrying out the operative procedures, your Hammer Toes surgeon would take into consideration several factors that include:

 • The extent of your foot deformity